-There’s all sorts of reason we wear clothes.
+There’s all sorts of reasons we wear clothes.
 To not be naked.
 To look good.
 To be comfortable.
 To stay warm.
 And they’re all good reasons.
 But here’s the thing: Not all clothes are equally good at all those things.
 Some clothes are more modest than others.
 Some look better or are more comfortable than others.
 And some help keep you warm better than others.

 There’s a lot of hyperbole out there too, with all sorts of fancy claims and technical words being thrown around, so we’re here to debunk a few myths and give you the lowdown on staying warm when it’s cold.